hamitsehjal/Data-Structures-Algorithms/Trees/Notes.md

 # Trees

+1. Understand Recursion First: Solve this classic [Invert Binary Tree](https://leetcode.com/problems/invert-binary-tree/description/) Problem to understand how recursion is so powerfull

 When solving binary tree problems, understanding the **direction of data flow** (top-down via parameters vs. bottom-up via return values) is critical.
 Here’s a structured guide to help you decide: